10-01-2024

 Patient Recruitment in Clinical Trials: A Blueprint for Success

-Patient recruitment in clinical trials within the planned time is a big challenge in drug development.
-It could lead to missed deadlines and higher costs and can consume much of the development timeline.
+Patient recruitment in clinical trials within the planned time is a significant challenge in drug development.
+It could lead to missed deadlines and higher costs, and can consume much of the development timeline.
 To address this, careful recruitment strategies are crucial from the start and throughout the study.

 In this article: